pablolmiranda/flux/examples/server-side-flux/README.md

 ## Flux Chat Example

-This is an example application we've created to show an example of how a Flux app is structured, and how you might use waitFor to make sure the Stores' registered callbacks are called in the correct order.
+This is an example application differ of the basic Flux Chat application in the way it is renderred.
+The goal here is show how you can apply the Flux Architecture on the server side rendering process.

 ## Running